dt-scientist/Getting-and-Cleaning-Data/CodeBook.md

 ###### Section3
 Used descriptive activity names to name the activities in the `Y_train_test`.
-Column `id` contains the numbers that represent the activity id while column activity contains the descriptive name of the activity.
+Column `id` contains the numbers that represent the activity ids while column activity contains the descriptive name of the activity id.

 ###### Section 4
 Merged the `S_train_test`, `Y_train_test` and `X_train_test_mean_std` data sets to create one data set `dataset1`. `dataset1` was created by binding together dataframes horizontally.